On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Problem Setup

 Our approach exploits the dual representation of the log-exponential risk measure in~(SO), which is convex (or extended coherent)~\citep{rockafellar2007coherent,follmer2011entropic}.
 From the Donsker-Varadhan variational free energy principle~\citep{donsker1975asymptotic,donsker1975asymptoticb,donsker1976asymptotic,donsker1983asymptotic} we observe that,

-where $\mathcal M$ is the set of all distribution functions that are absolutely continuous with respect to the posterior distribution $\pi_n$ and `$\textsc{KL}$' is the Kullback-Leibler divergence.
-Notice that this dual formulation exposes the reason we choose to use the log-exponential risk -- the right hand side provides a combined assessment of the risk associated with model estimation (computed by the KL divergence $\scKL(q\|\pi_n)$) and the decision risk under the estimated posterior $q$ (computed by $\bbE_q[R(a,\theta)]$).
-It is entirely possible to use other convex risk measures that yield `penalty' functions other than the KL divergence present here.
+where $\mathcal M$ is the set of all distribution functions that are absolutely continuous with respect to the posterior distribution $\Pi_n$ and `$\textsc{KL}$' represents the Kullback-Leibler divergence.
+Formally, for any two distributions $P$ and $Q$ defined on measurable space $(\Theta,\sT)$ , the $\scKL$ divergence is defined as

+where $Q\ll P$ denotes that measure $Q$ is absolutely continuous with respect to $P$.
+Notice that this dual formulation exposes the reason we choose to use the log-exponential risk -- the right hand side provides a combined assessment of the risk associated with model estimation (computed by the KL divergence $\scKL(Q\|\Pi_n)$) and the decision risk under the estimated posterior $Q$ (computed by $\bbE_Q[R(a,\theta)]$).

+In this paper, we restrict our analyses to the risk-averse case, that is $\gamma>0$.
+However, it can be extended easily to the case when $\gamma<0$ to obtain similar theoretical insights.

 As stated above, the reformulation presented in (DV) offers no computational gains.
-However, restricting ourselves to an appropriately chosen subset $\mathcal Q \subset \mathcal M$, that consists of distributions where the integral $\mathbb E_q[R(a,\theta)]$ can be tractably computed, we immediately obtain a {\textit risk-sensitive variational Bayesian} formulation of~(DV):
+However, restricting ourselves to an appropriately chosen subset $\mathcal Q \subset \mathcal M$, that consists of distributions where the integral $\mathbb E_q[R(a,\theta)]$ can be tractably computed, we immediately obtain a \textit {risk-sensitive variational Bayesian} (RSVB) formulation of~(DV):